sophieM03/git-workshop/README.md

 git push --force origin refactor/todo-list
 ```

-Beware, a force commit is risky, you can loose code in the process.
+Beware, a force commit is risky, and should not be used outside feature branches.

 4. Create a pull request from the GitHub interface, and think about the title
    and the description, which should contains a QA.
 Don’t forget to target your